Factory system: Cotton spinning

 The factory system began widespread use somewhat later when cotton-spinning was mechanized by a series of inventors.

 The first use of an integrated system, where cotton came in and was spun, bleached, dyed and woven into finished cloth, was at mills in Waltham and Lowell, Massachusetts.
 These became known as Lowell Mills and the Waltham-Lowell system.

 The Nasmyth, Gaskell and Company's Bridgewater Foundry, which began operation in 1836, was one of the earliest factories to use modern materials-handling such as cranes and rail-tracks through the buildings for handling heavy items.

 Arkwright

-Richard Arkwright (173201792) is the person credited by some with being the brains behind the growth of factories and the Derwent Valley Mills.
-After he patented his water frame in 1769, he established Cromford Mill, in Derbyshire, England.
+Richard Arkwright (1732–1792) patented his water frame in 1769, a major breakthrough in powering textile machinery.
+He established Cromford Mill, in Derbyshire, England.
 The factory system was a new way of organizing labour made necessary by the development of machines which were too large to house in a worker's cottage.
 Working hours were as long as they had been for the farmer, that is, from dawn to dusk, six days per week.